Skip to content

 Policy is always-on context.
 It should be in the instruction file.
 Procedure is on-demand context.
 It should be loaded when needed and absent when not.

 When you inline procedures into CLAUDE.md, you pay the full token cost on every interaction.
-A 100-line instruction file with 60 lines of procedures means 60% of your persistent context is irrelevant most of the time.
+In my own projects, by identifying and extracting 12 runbooks, I cut 212 lines from instruction files — a 28% reduction in persistent context that was irrelevant most of the time.

 Runbooks vs rules